Behind the portfolio

 Now what?

-From uncertain times to finding my creative calling
+From uncertain times to uncovering a calling

 Pokemon Cards